cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

   choice = vw.predict(test_example)
   print(j, choice)
 ```

 >**Note:** The CB assigns every instance to the third action as it should per the cost structure of the train data.
 You can save and load the model you train from a file.

-4. Finally, experiment with the cost structure to see that the CB updates its predictions accordingly.
-The `-i` argument means input regressor, telling VW to load a model from that file instead of starting from scratch.
+Finally, experiment with the cost structure to see that the CB updates its predictions accordingly.

 ```python
 vw.save('cb.model')
 del vw